Anderson Valley · Mendocino County, California

 Permaculture Farm

 The backbone of everything.
 A productive, visible, and educational regenerative farm using permaculture and market garden principles, greenhouse year-round production, and closed-loop systems — composting, rainwater harvesting, soil regeneration.
-The farm supplies the restaurants, reduces cost exposure, and builds long-term land value.
+The farm supplies the restaurants and spa, reduces cost exposure, and builds long-term land value.

-Market garden Greenhouse CSA memberships Cut flowers Farm retail
+Market garden Greenhouse CSA memberships Botanicals & herbs Farm retail

 02